rwxrob/cmdbox/README.md

 ## Why Not Just `import flag`?

-Nothing wrong with that if you are okay with dashes and such.
-CmdBox is designed for more.
+Nothing wrong with that if you are okay with dashes and such. cmdbox is designed for more.

 ## What about Cobra?

+*Cobra is the Electron of command-line interface libraries.*

 While Cobra is popular and Steve and the rest of the contributors are wonderful, talented people.
-Cobra has codified several anti-patterns into rather large applications that have spread like cancer.
+Cobra has codified several anti-patterns into rather large applications that have spread like cancer wasting resources and breaking `.*rc` files with wild abandon.
+For example, `kubectl` requires the sourcing of 12637 lines of bash code every time a new shell spawns, and that is only one Cobra application.
+There are many others.

-Consider that the output of `kubectl completion bash` is more than 14,000 lines long and that the project recommends "sourcing" or "evaling" all of them from your `.bashrc` file.
-That is just a single project that uses Cobra.
 Considering that Cobra is used for most cloud-native related applications it is not hyperbole to say that tens of thousands of people are evaluating 50,000+ lines of code every time they start a new Bash shell.

 While there are ways around this, the simplest has been completely overlooked by the Cobra project: `complete -C foo foo`.
 The project now